cruzgerman216/Code-Labs-Front-end-Exercises/C03/warm-up.md

 # Warm Up Exercise

 Define a function called `isInteger` and a `parameter` called num (see below for example).
-This function will return `true` if the num is an integer.
+This function will return `true` if num is an integer.
 Otherwise, it will be false.

 Note: Integers are whole numbers (1,2,23,44, ect).
 Integers do not have decimal points.